 This is common sense, but many of us forget to wash our hands with soap!
 Ever since my son was a toddler I have drilled into him to wash his hands every time we walk in the house.
 Now I don’t have to ask him to wash his hands because he automatically does it!

 The hand wipes (not the cleaning wipes) come in handy in traveling situations or times when a bathroom is not available.
-Similar to hand-sanitizer they clean up most germs but wipes also get the dirt off.
+Similar to hand sanitizer they clean up most germs but wipes also get the dirt off.
 When we’re on a road trip, I use wipes to wash our hands before biting into our burgers.
 Or when I hop on a plane, I always wipe down the armrests and table in my airplane seat.
 Simply look at the surfaces you’re touching and wipe.

-7. Fingers off your face.
+7. How to stay healthy, keep fingers off your face.

 This is one of the main causes of sickness.
 Picking our noses without thinking, rubbing our eyes, putting our pen up to our lips, and picking our teeth can be a welcome mat for germs.
 To keep our digits from messing with our face it’s best to train yourself to not touch your face.
 Simply make it a game to see how long you can go without touching your face.
 If you have an itch, use your arm, tissue, or sleeve.